smallstep/hello-mtls/docs/java-httpcomp/topics/server_auth.md

 $ keytool -keystore java.server.truststore.jks -alias CARoot -import -file {{ ca_cert }}
 ```

-Pass your JKS key & trust store into your custom `SSLContext` which you will subsequently use to bootstrap HTTPS clients to make request.
+Pass your JKS key &amp; trust store into your custom `SSLContext` which you will subsequently use to bootstrap HTTPS clients to make request.
 All of the following Java code will depend on [org.apache.httpcomponents's httpcore](https://search.maven.org/artifact/org.apache.httpcomponents/httpcore/4.4.12/jar).

 ```java